PSU-ICDS/icds_docs/docs/accounts/paid-resources.md

 # Paid resources

+All users are automatically provided a set number of [READ credits](read-credits.md) each month.
-ICDS offers paid compute in the form of credits and allocations.
-We also offer extended, group-level storage.
+For extended computing, ICDS offers paid compute in the form of credits and allocations.
+We also offer extended, group-level storage either mounted on the compute cluster or as an archive option.

 ## Compute offerings

 **Credit accounts** are like Starbucks cards: